7ep/r3z/README.md

 #### Summary of relevant Gradle commands
 * gradlew test - run all the tests in this code
 * gradlew jar - build the jar

+> “A complex system that works is
+> invariably found to have evolved
+> from a simple system that
+> worked.
+The inverse proposition
+> also appears to be true: A
+> complex system designed from
+> scratch never works and cannot
+> be made to work.
+You have to
+> start over, beginning with a
+> working simple system.”
+>
+> -- “Gall’s law” John Gall

+> If you want to build a ship, don't drum up people to collect wood
+> and don't assign them tasks and work, but rather teach them to long
+> for the endless immensity of the sea.
+>
+> -- Antoine de Saint-Exupery